obmaz/smartthings_edge_driver/drivers/zigbee-aqara-button/README.md

-# Edge Driver: Zigbee Aqara Mini Button (WXKG12LM)
+# Edge Driver: Zigbee Aqara Mini Button (WXKG12LM New Version, WXKG12LM)
 It is the SmartThings Edge Driver for Zigbee Aqara T1 mini Button.

 ## Device